pytorch/rfcs/RFC-0000-dataloader-echonomic.md

     * Make sure that the sum of item_workers work-load is always <= [prefetch_factor] * [batch_size].
 Stop sending items when reaching this limit.
 * Retrive and store prepared batches from batch_workers (by worker_result_queue)
   * Make sure to reduce work-load for the relevant batch_worker and for each relevant batch_worker when retriving the batch
-* Once the next required batch is retrived (by , return batch to caller function
+* Once the next required batch is retrived, return batch to caller function

 ### **Suggested items_worker main-loop flow**
 * get item from index_queue